poivronjaune/BHTP-IBKR-Sync/README.md

 # BHTP-IBKR-Sync
-Example Synchronous Python to interact with IB_Gateway (from interactive brokers) to get portfolio data, stock prices, historical data and screeners.
+Example Synchronous Python to interact with IB_Gateway (from interactive brokers) to get portfolio data, stock prices, historical data, screeners and place some basic trades.

 # Installation (Windows)
 Download an install this repo